HerbertKoelman/python_sample/README.md

 # How it's done

-Requirements are usually listed in a file (YAMLor Text).
-Sample yaml requirement file
+Requirements are listed in a file in which the deploy command expects to find a root entry *requires*.

 ```yaml
 # This is a sample requirement files